Max Esterson: 2022

-In 2022 Esterson progressed to the GB3 Championship, partnering Tommy Smith and Marcos Flack at Douglas Motorsport.
+In 2022, Esterson progressed to the GB3 Championship, partnering Tommy Smith and Marcos Flack at Douglas Motorsport.
 He started out by taking his first top ten finish in Race 3 at the season opener in Oulton Park, before scoring a pair of fourth places at Silverstone.
 The third round of the season at Donington Park would prove to be his most successful one, as Esterson achieved his maiden podium in the first race, before winning Race 2 from pole position, thus securing his first win in slicks-and-wings machinery.
 He finished the season in seventh.

 2023

-In 2023 he joined Fortec Motorsports in the GB3 Championship.
+In 2023, Esterson joined Fortec Motorsports in the GB3 Championship.
 The season started with a series of misfortune, with a multitude of mechanical failures and difficult conditions leading to disappointing finishes in regard to his pace.
 His qualifying was hampered by a red flag at Spa, followed by a technical failure in race two after a strong drive to fourth.
 He would again make a strong drive in the reverse grid race, setting the fastest lap of the race and making up twelve places in six laps, only to be taken out at Les Combes.
 An electrical failure at Snetterton during qualifying meant that he started at the back of the grid for all three races.
-His woes were exacerbated in the second Silverstone round, where he had two engine failures during free practice, and an underpowered engine for qualifying, despite this, he was able to recover well across the weekend, recovering to 10th and 9th in the first and second races respectively, from 18th on the grid.
+His woes were exacerbated in the second Silverstone round, where he had two engine failures during free practice, and an underpowered engine for qualifying, despite this, he was able to recover well across the weekend, recovering to tenth and ninth in the first and second races respectively, from 18th on the grid.
 At the last race in Donington Park, Esterson would score his only podium with a third place in race two.
 Esterson finished the season in 11th, four places lower than the previous year.